gtxaspec/wz_flash-helper/docs/README_FAQs.md

 ## What is a profile?
 `wz_flash-helper` does not care about what firmware(which is a set of binaries) you use, it only cares about the partition information(name, MTD mapping number, filesystem type) of the firmware to read/write the partitions correctly.
-A profile defines the partition mapping of the partitions to let `wz_flash-helper` do its jobs.
+A profile defines provides that information to let `wz_flash-helper` do its jobs.

 A profile includes:
 - List of all partition names